 Discovering other books on your selected topic: Search WorldCat which lists books and other format materials available in libraries (especially college and university libraries) around the world.
 If FIT Library owns the item, it will also be listed there, but if we don't have it:

-- if it's available at a nearby library (WorldCat displays results by proximity) and you want to see it ASAP, ask a librarian about getting a METRO library referral or other ways to visit another library.
+- if it's available at a nearby library (WorldCat displays results by proximity) and you want to see it ASAP, ask at the Research Services Desk about getting a METRO library referral or other ways to visit another library.
 You can't borrow from other libraries directly except from public library systems you might belong to (e.g. NYPL, BPL or QPL), or from other SUNY Libraries

 - if the item is not located nearby and/or you don't need it immediately, request that it be sent to the FIT Library through ILL (InterLibrary Loan).